digst/cloud/design.md

 **_Predictable Cost_: The operating model ensures predictable consumer costs suitable for public sector budget guidelines.**

 Government organisations are interested in fixing variable Costs, or at least having defined caps, to control risk and comply with guidelines.
-The GovCloud cost model must align well with other budget items and not expose consumers to greater economic risks than other technological solutions.
+That being so, The GovCloud cost model must align with other budget items and not expose consumers to greater economic risks than other technological solutions.

-Application services used by government organisations for data acess, should generally be developed by the data consuming organisation.
-But this does not help to limit costs when data services are exposed to the general public.
-In this case *fair use* agreements could be made with data consumers and their compliance being monitored.
+Specific application services to suit the needs of other government organisations for data acess, should generally be developed by the data consuming organisation.
+But this does not help limit costs when data services are exposed to the general public.
+In this case *fair use* agreements could be made with data consumers and their compliance monitored.

-Costs should reflect the use, maintainance and continiously improvement of the GovCloud.
+Costs should reflect the use, maintenance and continuous improvement of the GovCloud.
 Consumers with services deployed on the platform should not be required to contribute beyond the initial agreement for continued hosting.
 In the case of new services or considerable change in use patterns, costs should re-negotiated.

 <br>